RedTeamPentesting/pretender/README.md

 ## Usage

-To get a feel for the situation in the local network, `pretender` can be started in `--dry` mode where it only logs incoming queries and does not answer any of then:
+To get a feel for the situation in the local network, `pretender` can be started in `--dry` mode where it only logs incoming queries and does not answer any of
+them:

 ```sh
 pretender -i eth0 --dry